Ignia/Style-Guide/CSS-Based Languages/README.md

 - Be wary of compounding concepts via hyphens; cascading may provide more flexibility
 - Begin state classes with `.is-` (e.g., `.is-active`)
 - Begin JavaScript exclusive classes with `.js-`.
+- If lack of JavaScript support is a concern, use a `js-hidden` class to provide fallback content (and hide using JavaScript)

 ## Selectors
 - One selector per line (i.e., place a line-break after a `,` in a selector)